-HALF: No. 9 LSU women's basketball leads Auburn 43-19 in SEC tournament
+FINAL: No. 9 LSU women's basketball defeats Auburn 78-48 in SEC tournament

 Latest Weather Blog

-HALF: No. 9 LSU women's basketball leads Auburn 43-19 in SEC tournament
+FINAL: No. 9 LSU women's basketball defeats Auburn 78-48 in SEC tournament

+GREENVILLE, South Carolina - The LSU women's basketball team opened their SEC tournament with a dominant win over Auburn Friday.

+Two-seed LSU jumped out to a 21-0 lead over seven-seed Auburn and then cruised to a 78-48 win at Bon Secours Wellness Arena in Greenville, SC.

 Trending News